mnvr/Soundtrack/README.md

 times, are hampered by the mind's tendency to fidget.

-There is a certain genre of music that helps some of those people, at some of those times, to get in the "zone".
+There is a certain genre of music that helps some of those people, at some of those some times, to get in the "zone".

 Soundtrack plays such music.